bobalazek/smart-gallery-manager/README.md

 # Smart Gallery Manager

-A locally hosted smart gallery manager.
+Your personal locally hosted smart gallery manager.

 > Please note that this is a personal project, that is still in the pre-alpha stage, so it should only be used for development purposes.